tatic-ming/Algorithm-for-Cross-Region-Merging-of-the-PMC-Index/README.md

 # Algorithm-for-Cross-Region-Merging-of-the-PMC-Index
-Resolving the issue where the PMC index cannot aggregate scores from multiple policies.
-The solution I adopted involves using a quantile algorithm and a KDE (Kernel Density Estimate) function.
+Resolving the issue of unable to aggregate PMC scores across multiple policies.
+The approach I adopted involves using a quantile algorithm and a KDE (Kernel Density Estimate) to address this.
+I ranked the PMC evaluation scores for different policies within the same region, selected the top X percentile, and calculated their kernel density scores to obtain a score curve representing high-quality policy planning, thereby enabling a comparison of policies across different regions.